Individuals with Disabilities

 The optometrists and the Midwestern University Eye Institute offer comprehensive vision care to all patients including those with disabilities.

-close up image of the eye
+Close up image of the eye

 What to Expect